 The /T parameter is added so that the operation is carried out through all the sub-directories and files within that folder.

-Command-line help: To know more information about the above commands, run these commands from a Command Prompt window.
+To know the complete usage information for Takeown.exe and ICacls.exe, run these commands from a Command Prompt window.

 To further simplify the process of taking ownership, Tim Sneath of Microsoft provides a .CMD file (Windows Command Script) which takes ownership and assigns Full Control Permissions to Administrators for the directory which is passed as a parameter to the CMD file.
 For more information, read Tim’s post Secret #11: Deleting the Undeletable.

-This again uses the special runas verb in Windows Vista and higher, which has been covered many times in this Website (REF runas).
+This again uses the special runas verb in Windows Vista and higher, which I’ve covered earlier (REF RunAs).